 Porous interplanetary dust particle MIR1, captured in silica aerogel in low-Earth orbit on the Mir Space Station.
 The grain has been removed from the aerogel, thin sectioned using a diamond blade of an ultramicrotome, and is being imaged in a transmission electron microscope.
 The scale bar at lower right measures 5 micrometers.

-On this mission, both comet coma samples and the contemporary interstellar grains were captured at high velocity with minimal heating and other effects of physical alteration.
+On this mission, both comet coma samples and the contemporary interstellar grains were captured at high relative velocity (estimated 6.1 km/s for the comet samples) with minimal heating and other effects of physical alteration.
 Particle collection at this speed has been extensively demonstrated in laboratory simulations, Shuttle flights and on the MIR Space Station, and we have shown that the comet dust collection can be done with acceptable levels of sample alteration.
-Techniques were developed for the removal and analysis of captured grains from silica aerogel prior to the comet samples return.
-The state of captured interstellar dust prior to return was less secure because of the small particle size, higher impact velocity, and unknown material properties.
+The alteration state of captured interstellar dust was less certain because of the small particle size, higher impact velocity, and unknown material properties.